George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-function-pointers.md

 ## Performance considerations

-Where possible, you use a job over a function pointer to run Burst compiled code, because jobs are more optimal.
+Where possible, use a job over a function pointer to run Burst compiled code, because jobs are more performant.
 Burst provides better aliasing calculations for jobs because the job safety system has more optimizations by default.

 You also can't pass most of the `[NativeContainer]` structs like `NativeArray` directly to function pointers and must use a job struct to do so.
 Native container structs contain managed objects for safety checks that the Burst compiler can work around when compiling jobs, but not for function pointers.